Skip to main content

 Here's a complete example of configuring error handling in a ZephFlow pipeline:

-import io.fleak.commons.api.JobContext;
+import io.fleak.zephflow.api.JobContext;

-import io.fleak.commons.lib.serdes.EncodingType;
+import io.fleak.zephflow.lib.serdes.EncodingType;

 // Configure DLQ